carmine560/trading-assistant/README.md

-the cash balance and (optional) price limit regions in Hyper SBI 2 so that Tesseract can recognize these prices. `trading_assistant.py` references a price limit only if the previous closing price does not exist in the market data loaded in the “[Create Startup Script](#create-startup-script)” section.
+the cash balance and (optional) price limit regions in Hyper SBI 2 so that Tesseract can recognize these prices. `trading_assistant.py` references a price limit only if the previous closing price does not exist in the market data saved using the `-d` option.
 Because a region may contain multiple prices, you must specify the index of the price you want to reference.

 ``` powershell
 python trading_assistant.py -CB